JessicaChris/StackKart-ecommerce/README.md

-# Internship Project: React + TypeScript + Supabase
+# Internship Project: Authentication System

 This project was developed as part of my internship experience.
 It uses modern frontend tools to build a fully functional web application with real-time database support.